DocNow/unshrtn/README.md

 [![Build Status](https://secure.travis-ci.org/edsu/unshrtn.png)](http://travis-ci.org/edsu/unshrtn)

 unshrtn is a small [leveldb][1] backed URL unshortening microservice written for [node][2].
-It's a tiny web service you can use from wherever you want, which will save you the trouble of going out to the Web to look up the same short URL twice, which can be handy when you are unshortening a bunch of URLs.
+It's a tiny web service you can use from your programming language of choice, which will save you the trouble of going out to the Web to look up the same short URL twice, which can be handy when you are unshortening a bunch of URLs.

     % node unshrtn.js &